theopn/kickstart.vim/README.md

 kickstart.vim:

 - is written in Vimscript (:surprised Pikachu face:) and designed for Vim >= 0.8
-- **enables some settings enabled by default in Neovim (e.g., autoindent, syntax)** on the top of kickstart.nvim settings
+- **enables some settings enabled by default in Neovim (e.g., filetype, syntax, autoindent, etc.)** on the top of kickstart.nvim settings
 - uses Vim alternative for the following plugins
     - lazy.nvim -> vim-plug
+    - nvim-cmp -> supertab
     - which-key.nvim -> vim-which-key
     - gitsigns.nvim -> vim-gitgutter
     - onedark.nvim -> onedark.vim